Deployment

 • Manual workflow dispatch

-• Repository dispatch (from other repos)
+• Repository dispatch (from external repos like thunderbird-notes, l10n, product-details)

 Steps:

-2. Deploy infrastructure with Pulumi
+3. Deploy infrastructure with Pulumi

-3. Force ECS service update
+4. Force ECS service update

 Permissions